Mike Burgess (intelligence chief): Early life

 Burgess was born in England, and immigrated to Adelaide, South Australia in 1973 at the age of seven.
-He was the first member of his family to study in higher education, receiving a degree in electrical engineering from the South Australian Institute of Technology in 1988.
+He was the first member of his family to study in higher education, receiving a degree in electronics engineering from the South Australian Institute of Technology in 1988.

 Intelligence career

+Burgess has spent more than three decades as an intelligence, security and technology professional, in both the public and private sectors.

-Burgess joined ASD (then called the Defence Signals Directorate) in 1995, and worked there for 18 years, most notably as Deputy Director for Cyber and Information Security, before leaving to work in the private sector.
-Working in the private sector, Burgess served as the Chief Information Security Officer at Telstra, before finding work as a cyber-security consultant and advisor.
+Burgess joined ASD (then called the Defence Signals Directorate) in 1995, and worked there for 18 years, most notably as deputy director for cyber and information security, before leaving to work in the private sector.
+Working in the private sector, Burgess served as the chief information security officer at Telstra, before finding work as a cyber-security consultant and advisor.
 He also served on the federal government's naval shipbuilding advisory board.
-In December 2017, he returned to ASD as Director-General.
+In early 2018, he returned to ASD as director-general.
 In August 2019, prime minister Scott Morrison and minister for home affairs Peter Dutton announced Burgess had been appointed to replace the retiring Duncan Lewis as the head of ASIO.

-In February 2022, Burgess announced that ASIO had foiled a plot by foreign interference that involved an attempt by a foreign government to install political candidates in the lead-up to the coming national election in Australia.
+In February 2022, Burgess announced that ASIO had foiled a plot by foreign interference that involved an attempt by a foreign government to install political candidates.

 Journalist Michelle Grattan described him in 2025 as "better known than some junior ministers" and a "relentless public promoter of ASIO's role and successes".

 In November 2025, while warning about attempts allegedly made by the Chinese government to access the critical infrastructure of Australia through groups like Salt Typhoon and Volt Typhoon, Burgess vowed to continue speaking out despite Chinese officials complaining about him to the Australian government and business groups.

+In February 2026, Burgess met with Israeli President Isaac Herzog during the latter's state visit to Australia following the 2025 Bondi Beach shooting.